mozilla-services/docs/source/aitc/apis-1.0.rst

     the SHA1 hash of the app record's origin field, base64url-encoded with no padding.

-    This request may include the *X-If-Unmodified-Since* header to avoid overwriting the data if it has been changed since the client fetched it.
-    Successful requests will receive a **204 No Content** response, with the *X-Timestamp* header giving the new modification time of the object.
+    Successful requests will receive a **201 Created** response if a new app record is created, or a **204 No Content** response if an existing app record is updated  The response will include an *X-Timestamp* header giving the new modification time of the object.

     Note that records are limited to 8KB in size.